-Two reports provide the best guidance on how to determine if a minority or low-income population is present in a defined area.
+Two reports provide guidance on how to determine if a minority or low-income population is present in a defined area.
 The 1997 Environmental Justice Guidance Under the National Environmental Policy Act (EJ Guidance) report from the CEQ describes procedures for assessing if a minority or low-income population is present (CEQ, 1997).
 The 2016 report, Promising Practices for EJ Methodologies in NEPA Reviews (Promising Practices) prepared by Federal Interagency Working Group on Environmental Justice & NEPA Committee (Working Group), recommends using multiple methods to determine if minority or low-income populations are present in the area being studied (Working Group, 2016).
 The report also provides specific guidance on how to conduct the analyses.
-TVA supports the use of these reports when determining if minority or low-income populations are present in a project area.